yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 .. ifconfig:: CONFIG_part_family in ('J7_family', 'AM62X_family', 'AM64X_family', 'AM62AX_family', 'AM62PX_family', 'AM62LX_family')

-   The default kernel configuration enables support for MMC/SD driver as built-in to kernel.
+   The default kernel configuration enables support for MMCSD driver as built-in to kernel.
 TI SDHCI driver is used.
 Following options need to be configured in Linux Kernel for successfully selecting SDHCI driver for
    |__PART_FAMILY_DEVICE_NAMES__|.